Last updated: June 14, 2017

-Have you ever landed on a page and started reading the article only to discover every paragraph is filled with abbreviations that have no meaning for you?
+Have you ever landed on a page and started reading the article only to discover every paragraph is filled with abbreviations and acronyms that have no meaning for you?

-Do you struggle through the article, trying to figure out from the context what the abbreviations mean?
+Do you struggle through the article, trying to figure out from the context what the abbreviation/acronym means?

 Or do you leave the page?